You are here

 How to become a USSF Referee

 All United States Soccer Federation (USSF) affiliate members require that all referees be currently registered by the USSF.
 In order to register a referee must first be qualified.
 Normally this means taking a USSF referee training course conducted by a Instructional program within one of the recognized state programs.
 The minimum age to attend referee training is 13 years of age (set by USSF), but you should be aware however that some leagues set their own minimum age for referees which can be higher but not lower, primarily because of child labor laws that are enforced on a state by state basis.
 The Missouri Referee Development Program (MRDP) offers USSF Entry Referee clinics.
-After clinic completion, and in order to be assigned any youth games, a background check is required for anyone age 18 or older plus SafeSport online training is mandatory for ALL referees.
+After clinic completion, and in order to be assigned any youth games, a background check is required for anyone age 18 or older plus SafeSport online training is mandatory for ALL referees 18 or older.
 Leagues that use un-registered referees that are younger than 13 have to accept the liability that comes with using them.

 To find all upcoming clinics in Missouri go to https://mrdp.gameofficials.net Remember, just because a course is not posted that is convienient for you now, it may be posted in the near future.
 We suggest you check with your District Referee Administrator for updated information.